Related Posts

 Lastly, factor in rest and recovery days.
 These are crucial to prevent over-training and injuries, and to allow time for your body to adapt and grow stronger.

-An effective training plan is a balance of these factors, designed to gradually prepare you for the marathon, minimizing risk of injury and maximizing performance.
+An effective training plan is a balance of these factors, designed to gradually prepare you for the marathon, minimising risk of injury and maximising performance.

 Importance of Nutrition and Hydration in Marathon Training